Milo1885/Tease-AI/README.md

 # Changelog - Patch 43

+08/25 2:07 am - Fixed bug that happened when the user asked to speed up from the slowest speed or slow down from the fastest speed.
+These requests should now be handled correctly.

-08/25 1:40 am - Added Save and Load options in Glitter tab that allows users to create and load custom settings for Glitter
+08/25 1:40 am - Added Save and Load options in Glitter tab that allows users to create and load custom settings for Glitter.

 08/23 11:20 am - Added Command @RoundVar.
 Syntax: @RoundVar[VarName]=[Value to round by]